XuanMinhVuongNGUYEN/Recognition-of-audio-commands-for-drones/README.md

-# Reconnaissance des commandes audio pour les drones
+# Recognition of audio commands for drones